-CF0750 Initiation of management of anaesthesia for all hernia repairs in upper abdomen, not being a service to which another item in this subgroup applies CF0752 - for repair of incisional hernia and/or wound dehiscence CF0754 - for omphalocele CF0756 - for transabdominal repair of diaphragmatic hernia CF0770 - for all procedures on major abdominal blood vessels CF0790 - for all procedures within the peritoneal cavity in upper abdomen including cholecystectomy, gastrectomy, bowel shunts or laparoscopic nephrectomy CF0791 -for gastric reduction or gastroplasty for the treatment of morbid obesity CF0792 for partial hepatectomy (excluding liver biopsy) CF0793 - for extended or trisegmental hepatectomy CF0794 - for pancreatectomy, partial or total CF0798 - for neuro endocrine tumour removal, in the upper abdomen CF0799 - for percutaneous procedures on an intra-abdominal organ, in the upper abdomen SUBGROUP T10.07 - LOWER ABDOMEN CG0800 Initiation of management of anaesthesia for all procedures on the skin or subcutaneous tissue of the lower anterior abdominal wall, not being a service to which another item in this subgroup applies CG0802 - for lipectomy of the lower abdomen CG0803 - for all procedures on the nerves, muscles, tendons and fascia of the lower abdominal wall, not being a service to which another item in this subgroup applies.
-CG0805 - for microvascular free tissueflap surgery involving the anterior or posterior lower abdomen (See para T10.28 of explanatory notes to this Category) CG0805 - for diagnostic laparoscopic procedures CG0806 - for laparoscopic procedures in the lower abdomen CG0810 - for lower intestinal endoscopic procedures CG0815 - for extracorporeal shock wave lithotripsy to urinary tract CG0820 - for all procedures on the skin, its derivatives or subcutaneous tissue of the lower posterior abdominal wall CG0830 Initiation of management of anaesthesia for all hernia repairs in lower abdomen, not being a service to which another item in this subgroup applies CG0832 - for repair of incisional herniae and/or wound dehiscence of the lower abdomen
+CF0703 - for all procedures on the nerves, muscles, tendons and fascia of the upper abdominal wall, not being a service to which another item in this subgroup applies CF0704 for microvascular free tissue flap surgery involving the anterior or posterior upper abdomen (See para T10.28 of explanatory notes to this Category) CF0706 - for laparoscopic procedures in the upper abdomen, including laparoscopic cholecystectomy, not being a service to which another item in this subgroup applies CF0730 - for all procedures on the skin or subcutaneous tissue of the upper posterior abdominal wall, not being a service to which another item in this subgroup applies CF0740 for upper gastrointestinal endoscopic procedures CF0745 for: (a) upper gastrointestinal endoscopic procedures in association with acute gastrointestinal haemorrhage;(b) endoscopic retrograde cholangiopancreatography;(c) upper gastrointestinal endoscopic ultrasound;(d) percutaneous endoscopic gastrostomy;(e) upper gastrointestinal endoscopic mucosal resection of tumour.
+(7 basic units) CF0750 - for all hernia repairs in upper abdominal wall, not being a service to which another item in this subgroup applies CF0752 for repair of incisional hernia and/or wound dehiscence CF0754 - for omphalocele CF0756 for transabdominal repair of diaphragmatic hernia CF0770 for all procedures on major abdominal blood vessels CF0790 for all procedures within the peritoneal cavity in upper abdomen including any of the following (a) open cholecystectomy, (b) gastrectomy, (c) laparoscopically assisted nephrectomy, or (d) bowel shunts CF0791 -for bariatric surgery in a patient with clinically severe obesity CF0792 for partial hepatectomy (excluding liver biopsy) CF0793 for extended or trisegmental hepatectomy CF0794 for pancreatectomy, partial or total CF0798 - for neuro endocrine tumour removal, in the upper abdomen CF0799 for percutaneous procedures on an intra-abdominal organ, in the upper abdomen

+SUBGROUP T10.07 - LOWER ABDOMEN

+- CG0800 for all procedures on the skin or subcutaneous tissue of the lower anterior abdominal wall, not being a service to which another item in this subgroup applies - CG0802 for lipectomy of the lower abdomen

+CG0803 - for all procedures on the nerves, muscles, tendons and fascia of the lower abdominal wall, not being a service to which another item in this subgroup applies.
+CG0804 for microvascular free tissue flap surgery involving the anterior or posterior lower abdomen (See para T10.28 of explanatory notes to this Category) CG0806 - for laparoscopic procedures in the lower abdomen CG0810 - for lower intestinal endoscopic procedures CG0815 - for extracorporeal shock wave lithotripsy to urinary tract CG0820 for all procedures on the skin, its derivatives or subcutaneous tissue of the lower posterior abdominal wall CG0830 - for all hernia repairs in lower abdomen, not being a service to which another item in this subgroup applies CG0832 - for repair of incisional herniae and/or wound dehiscence of the lower abdomen

-CG0840 Initiation of management of anaesthesia for all procedures within the peritoneal cavity in lower abdomen including appendicectomy, not being a service for which another item in this subgroup applies
+CG0840 - for all open procedures within the peritoneal cavity in lower abdomen, including appendicectomy, not being a service for which another item in this subgroup applies